judka-uriel/uriel-book/uriel_en.md

 Only this is not a joke but rather an aggadah — from the Talmudic tractate Menachot [29b](https://www.sefaria.org/Menachot.29b.3), where it states that Moshe reconciled himself to these additions.
-But if we attempt to impartially imagine Moshe's feelings, his indignation is understandable when from his words “You shall not boil a kid in its mother's milk” many laws are derived in the beit midrash concerning the separation of meat and dairy.
+But if we attempt to impartially imagine Moshe's feelings, his confusion is understandable when from his words “You shall not boil a kid in its mother's milk” many laws are derived in the beit midrash concerning the separation of meat and dairy.
 Therefore we can continue this joke further so that as in the telephone game